TypeFunc/logic/dowek/README.md

        \ /
         a

 weakly complete?
 Is it strongly complete?
+(Ans: yes; no.)

 **Proposition 1.2** If the ordering ≤ over the set E is strongly complete, then any subset A of E has a greatest lower bound, inf A.